 The Company assesses each of its investments to assess whether control or significant influence exists.
-When the Company assesses that it has control of an investment, the investment is treated as a subsidiary whose financial results are consolidated into the Company's financial statements.
+When the Company assesses that it has control of an investment, the investment is treated as a subsidiary.
 If control or joint control does not exist, the Company assesses the investment for significant influence.
 When significant influence does not exist, the investment is treated as a financial investment by the Company.